flaviocopes/nextjs-handbook/README.md

 When this is the case, our page can be even faster because it will be served statically as an HTML file rather than going through the Node.js server that generates the HTML output.

-Another useful icon that might appear next to it, or instead of it on non-prerended pages, is a little animated triangle:
+Another useful icon that might appear next to it, or instead of it on non-prerendered pages, is a little animated triangle:

 ![](images/Screen%20Shot%202019-11-14%20at%2014.56.21.png)